-- (1) A police officer who has been punished under the code may, within fourteen days after he or she is informed of the decision of the police disciplinary court, appeal to a higher police disciplinary court. - (2) An appeal under subsection (1) shall lie against conviction or sentence.
+(1) A police officer who has been punished under the code may, within fourteen days after he or she is informed of the decision of the police disciplinary court, appeal to a higher police disciplinary court.

-- (3) An appeal under subsection (1) shall be- - (a) in the case of the decision of a subordinate police disciplinary court, to a regional police disciplinary court; - (b) in the case of the decision of a regional police disciplinary court, to the police council appeals court. - (4) An appellant shall submit his or her appeal to a unit commander in whose jurisdiction he or she was - (5) A unit commander on receiving an appeal submitted under subsection (4) shall transmit it to the next higher authority within fourteen days after receiving the appeal. - (6) The trial disciplinary court shall submit a copy of the proceedings to the appellate disciplinary court.
+- (2) An appeal under subsection (1) shall lie against conviction or sentence. - (3) An appeal under subsection (1) shall be- - (a) in the case of the decision of a subordinate police disciplinary court, to a regional police disciplinary court; - (b) in the case of the decision of a regional police disciplinary court, to the police appeals court. [paragraph (b) amended by section 25 of Act 16 of 2006] - (4) An appellant shall submit his or her appeal to a unit commander in whose jurisdiction he or she was tried. - (5) A unit commander on receiving an appeal submitted under subsection (4) shall transmit it to the next higher authority within fourteen days after receiving the appeal. - (6) The trial disciplinary court shall submit a copy of the proceedings to the appellate disciplinary court.